DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference: Methodology

-\paragraph{3.4 Mitigation Strategies} We evaluate four interventions on Qwen-2.5-7B-Instruct: two prompting methods (\emph{``Be Honest''}~\citep{sharma2024towards,Hong2025} and \emph{``Dehumanizing''} (replacing speakers with ``AI Agent'')) and two fine-tuning methods ({SFT} and {DPO}) trained to reward consistent judgments across framings.
-Details in Appendix~\ref{app:full_mitigation_section}.
+We evaluate four interventions.
+Two prompting methods, \emph{``Be Honest''}~\citep{sharma2024towards,Hong2025} and \emph{``Dehumanizing''} (which replaces speaker labels with ``AI Agent'' and prepends a system instruction stating that no human is involved in the conversation; full prompts in Appendix~\ref{app:prompting_mitigation}), are applied to GPT-4o-mini, Qwen-2.5-7B-Instruct, and Gemma-3-12B.
+Two fine-tuning methods, {SFT} and {DPO}, trained to reward consistent judgments across framings, are applied to Qwen-2.5-7B-Instruct and Gemma-3-12B.
+Full details in Appendix~\ref{app:full_mitigation_section}.